nasir11689/Accidents_data/README.md

 From the graph it is very clear that the frequency of accidents is minimum around 6AM and the number goes on increasing slowly.
 At 12AM the frequency is maximum.It will be very helpful to the user to be carefull while driving in these particular timings.
-And also it helps the police men to take preventive measures like warning the public or by creating awarenes regarding accidents in specific timings to minimize the rate of accidents in these timings.
+And also it helps the police men to take preventive measures like warning the public or by creating awareness regarding accidents in specific timings to minimize the rate of accidents in these timings.